 - A copy of each child’s birth certificate or adoption papers

-- School certification of full-time enrollment for children ages 18-23.
+- School certification of enrollment for children ages 18-23.

-Download our fact sheet on school enrollment certification requirements.
+Download our fact sheet on school enrollment certification requirements (PDF)

 If you’re a surviving spouse who remarried but is once again single, also send a copy of the legal document that ended your marriage.
 This may be a divorce decree, death certificate, or annulment decree.